Normal Teenage Behavior or Cause for Concern

 Instead of trying to force them to talk, just ask questions such as “How is your day going?” or “Is there anything you need from me today?”
 Don’t be a consistent listener, but rather a fixer.

-Get Help at Hillside Horizon Today
+Get Help at Hillside Horizon for Teens Today

 One way or another, whether your child is demonstrating signs of anxiety, rebellion, or social withdrawal, our licensed professionals are on hand to assist your family with customized counseling and intervention programs that will work.